-Cards with different backs or a different cut from the other cards in a deck are not considered marked as long as the entire deck is placed in non-marked, completely opaque-backed card sleeves.
+Cards with different backs or a different cut from the other cards in a deck do not cause a marked-card situation as long as the entire deck is placed in non-marked, completely opaque-backed card sleeves.

 The Head Judge is the final authority in determining whether a card or sleeve in a player's deck is considered marked.